kammybdeng/take-home-practices/README.md

 # take-home-practices

-currently working on a kaggle competition, so update will be slow.
+Currently working on a Kaggle competition, so update will be slow...

 ## Goal